cvetomir-todorov/CecoChat/README.md

-Chat for millions of users with [limited-for-now capabilities](docs/intro-main.md).
+[Chat engine](docs/intro-capabilities.md) for millions of users.
+Cloud agnostic, containerized, based on microservice architecture.

-[System design](docs/intro-design.md) and [partial implementation](source/) based on Kafka, Cassandra, HTTP, gRPC, Redis, .NET 6, ASP.NET.
+[System design](docs/intro-design.md) and [implementation](source/) based on Kafka, YugabyteDB, Cassandra, HTTP, gRPC, Redis, .NET 6, ASP.NET.
 [Configurable](docs/design-configuration.md) and [observable](docs/design-observability.md) environment based on OpenTelemetry, Jaeger, Prometheus, Grafana, ElasticSearch, Fluentd, Kibana.
 Containerized components based on Docker which can be [ran locally](docs/infrastructure-main.md#Run-locally).

 I appreciate all comments so feel free to use the `Discussions` tab.